Cochrane, Ontario: Economy

-In the 2011 Census, Cochrane had a population of 5,340, a 2.7% decrease from the 2006 Census (5,487), which was itself a 3.6 percent decrease from the 2001 Census.
-Like many northern Ontario communities, the population decline is due to lack of employment.
 The main industries in Cochrane are transportation, railway, tourism, and forestry.

 Marginal farming also exists around Cochrane.
 Though the soil is considered to be of good quality, the growing season is too short to have substantial crop production.

 Attractions

 Polar bears

 The town contains many references to polar bears.
 Its mascot is a large polar bear statue known as Chimo, erected in the early 1970s.

 There are also live polar bears at the Cochrane Polar Bear Habitat, which opened in the summer of 2004.
 Polar bears from the Toronto Zoo were relocated to Cochrane while a new pavilion was being constructed.
 Those two polar bears were returned to the Toronto Zoo in the summer of 2009.
 In late May 2012, a new bear arrived at the Polar Bear Habitat, Ganuk.
 Also in 2012, a second bear, Inukshuk, was brought from the Toronto Zoo to The Polar Bear Habitat as a part-time resident.
 After successfully breeding 5 times in both the Toronto and Quebec Zoos, Inukshuk is now a permanent resident in Cochrane.
 In 2016 the habitat gained a third bear named Henry who came all the way from Sea World on the Gold Coast in Australia.